 Financial instability, inflation and public losses are not caused by private banks creating money alone, but by all forms of lending together.
 The solution may not come from full reserve banking or reining in credit by raising interest rates.
 If financial instability is caused by interest, raising interest rates could make things worse.
 Interest is a major cause of financial instability for two reasons:

-And so interest can be a cause of public losses and inflation too.
 Financial stability is a key public interest because it reduces the risk of lending so interest rates can be lower.
 The economy benefits from this as more capital can be profitable and there can be more wealth.
-Therefore governments and central banks end up backing the financial system.
+Therefore governments and central banks back the financial system.
 If interest causes financial instability, interest also causes public losses.
 The cost of financial instability is probably higher than these losses so it makes economic sense to back the financial system.

 If interest is a major cause of financial instability, inflation and public losses, introducing full reserve banking or raising interest rates can make matters worse.
 It also follows that allowing interest rates to go negative and phasing out lending at positive interest rates can solve these issues.
 How this might work out is explained in the financial stability hypothesis, which can be found via the following link: